The Bible and Jewelry

 The Scriptures address the topic of wearing jewelry.
-In the OT, we have the story of how Jacob prepares for a return visit to Bethel to worship the Lord.
-As part of the arrangements he
+In the Old Testament, we have the story of how Jacob prepares for a return visit to Bethel to worship the Lord.
+As part of the arrangements, the patriarch told his household to consecrate themselves.
+“So they gave Jacob all the foreign gods which were in their hands, and the earrings which were in their ears; and Jacob hid them under the terebinth tree which was by Shechem” (Genesis 35:1-4).

-And in the NT, Jewelry and extravagant dress for Christian women are also spoken against “in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing” (1 Tim 2:9, 10); “Do not let your adornment be merely outward—arranging the hair, wearing gold, or putting on fine apparel— rather let it be the hidden person of the heart, with the incorruptible beauty of a gentle and quiet spirit, which is very precious in the sight of God” (1 Peter 3:3, 4).
+In the New Testament times, Jewelry and extravagant dress for Christian women were also spoken against.
+The apostle Paul wrote, “in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing” (1 Timothy 2:9, 10).
+Likewise, the apostle Peter reiterated the same message saying, “Do not let your adornment be merely outward—arranging the hair, wearing gold, or putting on fine apparel— rather let it be the hidden person of the heart, with the incorruptible beauty of a gentle and quiet spirit, which is very precious in the sight of God” (1 Peter 3:3, 4).

-Thus, we can see that the Lord desires His daughters to be adorned with the fruits of the Spirit rather than Jewelry.
+Thus, we can see that the Lord desires His children to be adorned with the fruits of the Spirit rather than Jewelry.

 Check out our Bible Answers page for more information on a variety of topics.